asma-hawari-cko/flutterBridge/README.md

 )

-You can also verify the payment using:
+You can also verify the payment using the API:

 GET https://api.checkout.com/payments/{cko-payment-id}

+---

-🧪 Testing
+## 🧪 Testing

 Use Checkout.com test cards to simulate different payment outcomes.
-Check payment statuses in your Dashboard under:
+You can view payment statuses in your Dashboard under:
 Payments → Processing → All payments

-⚠️ Important Note
+## ⚠️ Important Note

 In this Flutter bridge implementation, the Payment Session is currently hardcoded inside FlowPlatformView.